lmderval/openqasm-parser/README.md

 # OpenQASM parser

-A tool to parse OpenQASM2 files and generate MPQP circuits from these.
+A tool to parse OpenQASM2 files and generate Qiskit circuits from these.

 ## About This Project